jodymgustafson/do-with-retry/readme.md

 - A user function to execute and retry
 - A set of options to control retry logic (optional)

+The function returns the value returned by the user function.

+### Error handling:

+- If an exception is not caught by the user function doWithRetry will terminate with that exception
+- If the user function fails more than the maximum number of retries it will throw an AttemptCountExceededError
+  - To get the last error that caused the user function to fail use error.cause

 ### The User Function

 The user function is passed two parameters.